deanwampler/spark-scala-tutorial/tutorial/src/index.md

 If you checked this tutorial out of [Github](https://github.com/deanwampler/activator-spark), you'll need to install `sbt` and use a command line to build and run the applications.
 In that case, see the [sbt website](http://www.scala-sbt.org/) for instructions on installing `sbt`.

 Open the <a class="shortcut" href="#run">run</a> panel, select one of the bullet items under "Main Class" and click the "Start" button.
 The "Logs" panel shows some information.
 Note the "output" directories listed in the output.
 Use a file browser to find those directories to view the output written in those locations.
+Try **WordCount2** to verify everything works.

 If you are using `sbt` from the command line, start `sbt`, then type `run`.
 It will present the same list of main classes.
 Enter one of the numbers to select the example you want to run.
+Try **WordCount2** to verify everything works.

+Note that the examples with package names that contain `solns` are solutions to exercises.
+The `other` examples show alternative implementations.

-Here are examples.
-Subsequent sections will dive into the details for each one:
+Here are the examples.
+Subsequent sections will dive into the details for each one.
+Note that each name ends with a number, indicating the order in which we'll discuss and try them:

+* **Intro1:** Actually, this *isn't* listed, because it is a script we'll use with the interactive *Spark Shell*.
+* **WordCount2:** The *Word Count* algorithm: Read a corpus of documents, tokenize it into words, and count the occurrences of all the words.
+Uses a file containing the King James Version (KJV) of the Bible.
+* **WordCount3:** An alternative implementation of *Word Count* that uses a slightly different approach and also uses a library to handle input command-line arguments, demonstrating some idiomatic Scala code.
+* **Matrix4:** Demonstrates Spark's Matrix API, useful for many machine learning algorithms.
+* **Crawl5a:** Simulates a web crawler that builds an index of documents to words, the first step for computing the *inverse index* used by search engines.
+The documents "crawled" are sample emails from the Enron email dataset, each of which has been classified already as SPAM or HAM.
+* **InvertedIndex5b:** Using the crawl data, compute the index of words to documents (emails).
+*
 * **WordCount2:** find all N-word ("N-gram") occurrences matching a pattern.
 In this case, the 4-word phrases in the King James Version of the Bible of the form "% love % %", where the "%" are wild cards.
 In other words, all 4-grams are found with "love" as the second word.
 There are 5 such NGrams.
-* **WordCount:** find all the words in a corpus of documents and count them, again using the KJV.
-* **FilterUniqueCountLimit:** demonstrate how to filter records (we'll create a "skeptics Bible" that removes all verses with the word "miracle"; like SQL's `WHERE` clause), how to find unique values (we'll find the names of the books of the KJV; like SQL's `DISTINCT` keyword), how to count all records (we'll count the total number of verses in the KJV; like SQL's `COUNT (*)` clause), and how to limit the number of records (we'll return the first 10 verses; like SQL's `LIMIT N` clause).
-* **TfIdf:** compute the *term frequency-inverse document frequency* of the KJV, an algorithm used in part to create search indices for the web or document corpi.

 Each of these scripts writes output to the `output` directory, but for convenience, we echo some of output to the Activator window.